Russian Empire: Early 20th century

 In 1903, at the 2nd Congress of the Russian Social Democratic Labour Party, in London, the party split into two wings: the gradualist Mensheviks and the more radical Bolsheviks.
 The Mensheviks believed that the Russian working class was insufficiently developed and that socialism could be achieved only after a period of bourgeois democratic rule.
 They thus tended to ally themselves with the forces of bourgeois liberalism.
 The Bolsheviks, under Vladimir Lenin, supported the idea of forming a small elite of professional revolutionists, subject to strong party discipline, to act as the vanguard of the proletariat, in order to seize power by force.

 Defeat in the Russo-Japanese War (1904–1905) was a major blow to the tsarist regime and further increased the potential for unrest.
 In January 1905, an incident known as "Bloody Sunday" occurred when Father Georgy Gapon led an enormous crowd to the Winter Palace in Saint Petersburg to present a petition to the emperor.
 When the procession reached the palace, soldiers opened fire on the crowd, killing hundreds.
 The Russian masses were so furious over the massacre that a general strike was declared, which demanded a democratic republic.
 This marked the beginning of the Revolution of 1905.
 Soviets (councils of workers) appeared in most cities to direct revolutionary activity.
 Russia was paralyzed, and the government was desperate.

 In October 1905, Nicholas reluctantly issued the October Manifesto, which conceded the creation of a national Duma (legislature) to be called without delay.
 The right to vote was extended and no law was to become final without confirmation by the Duma.
-The moderate groups were satisfied, but the socialists rejected the concessions as insufficient and tried to organise new strikes.
-By the end of 1905, there was disunity among the reformers, and the emperor's position was strengthened for the time being.
+The moderate groups were satisfied, but the socialists rejected the concessions as insufficient and tried to organize new strikes.
+By the end of 1905, there was disunity among the reformers, and the emperor's position was strengthened, allowing him to roll back some of the concessions with the new Russian Constitution of 1906.